jsonPathGetValue Step

 • Define a variable or a global to store the result.

 • Click the “updateVariable” step to configure its “Required” properties.
-Provide a name for the step.
-Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Provide a name for the step, then click the Save button.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

 • Select the “Advanced” tab.
-Select the “Yes” option for the “Has Expression” field.
+Select “Yes” for the “Has Expression” field.
 Click the button below to update multiple variables.
 Click the Add Row (+) button to insert an empty row.
-Provide the variable name and value.
+Enter the variable name and value.
 Use the add row buttons to insert multiple variables and values.

-• The JSON script used in this example is included below.
+• The JSON script used in this example is provided below.

 {"store":